peterclifton/retro-anki-sync-server/README.md

 ## Launching the server

-- Activate the python virtual environment (if not already activated) `source retro-anki-sync-venv/bin/activiate`
+- Activate the python virtual environment (if not already activated):
+    - `source retro-anki-sync-venv/bin/activiate`
 - Make sure *anki* and *ankisyncd* are in the python path
     - `cd retro-anki-sync-server`
     - `PYTHONPATH="$PYHONPATH:$PWD:$PWD/anki-bundled`